marko-knoebl/slides/sections/react-advanced/06-effect-hook-en.md

 };
 ```

-## Effect hook: after every rendering
+## Effect after every rendering

-If no second parameter is passed the function will be called after each rendering.
+If no second parameter is passed the effect will run after each rendering.

 ```jsx
 const RenderLogger = () => {